Vikseko/Circuit2cnf-gen/README.md

 ### For LEC problem

-Inside ./Multipliers_LEC/ directory:
+Inside ./Multipliers_LEC/ or ./Summators_LEC/ directory:

 > ./create_lec_tests.sh N M

 where N is the size of the first integer in bytes, M is the size of the second integer in bytes.

-To create a LEC problem, both source aags must be pre-created and located in ./Multipliers/aags/ .
+To create a LEC problem, both source aags must be pre-created and located in ./*problemtype*/aags/ (*problemtype* is "Summators" or "Multipliers").